jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 The next 16 bits of the Ethernet *frame* can be interpreted as either the length or the type of the frame.
 This is sent most significant byte first (although the bit ordering within each byte is still little endian).

-1. When 1500 or less (`0x05DC`), it is to be interpreted as a length.
+1. When 1500 or less (`0x05DC`), it is to be interpreted as the number of bytes in the Client Data field, excluding any padding.
+   For example, a payload of 47 bytes (hex `0x002F`) will be transmitted as `00 2F` and include one byte of padding due to the minimum *frame* size of 64 bytes.
-2. When 1536 or more (`0x0600`), it is to be interpreted as a type.
+2. When 1536 or more (`0x0600`), it is to be interpreted as the *EtherType*.
+   For example, the <abbr title="Address Resolution Protocol">ARP</abbr> packet in the example has an EtherType of `0x0806` and will be transmitted as `08 06`.
 3. Values in between these two are invalid and should be discarded.

 **Note:** There is no mechanism to indicate the length of a jumbo frame.